OmidPoursaeed/Self_supervised_Learning_Point_Clouds/README.md

 Please see `train_rotation_prediction.py` for more arguments.

-Then, to train a linear SVM for object classification on top of the pretrained weights, run
+To train a linear SVM for object classification on top of the pretrained weights run:

 ```
 python SVM.py --model pointnet_cls_rot_svm_scoped --svm_c 0.001 --dataset modelnet10 --model_path PATH/TO/CHECKPOINT